Harnessing Canada’s plant-based potential

 Economic

-- Canada’s plant-based manufacturing and processing alone could generate $25 billion in annual GDP growth, while creating thousands of high-quality jobs.
+- Canada’s plant-based manufacturing and processing alone could generate $25 billion in annual GDP growth, while creating thousands of high-quality jobs.1

-- The market is expected to grow from 2% to 11% of total protein consumption by 2035, driven by the need for sustainable food systems.
+- The global alternative protein market is expected to grow from 2% to 11% of total protein consumption by 2035, and could climb to 22% with supportive regulations in place.2

 Health

-- Chronic diseases cost Canada's healthcare system more than $80 billion annually, with diet-related conditions among the largest contributors
+- Chronic diseases cost Canada's healthcare system more than $80 billion annually, with diet-related conditions among the largest contributors.4

-- Promoting the consumption of locally produced, plant-based foods not only support Canada’s farmers and our economy but aligns with the science-based recommendations in Canada’s Food Guide for healthy eating.
+- Promoting the consumption of locally produced, plant-based foods not only supports Canada’s farmers and our economy but also aligns with the science-based recommendations in Canada’s Food Guide for healthy eating.6

 Environmental

-- Meat and dairy provide just 18% of calories and 37% of protein, yet they use 83% of farmland and produce 60% of agriculture’s greenhouse gas emissions.
+- Meat and dairy provide just 18% of calories and 37% of protein, yet they use 83% of farmland and produce 60% of agriculture’s greenhouse gas emissions.7

-- Several major environmental organizations all identify plant-based diets as a significant opportunity to mitigate climate change and biodiversity loss.
+- Several major environmental organizations8 all identify plant-based diets as a significant opportunity to mitigate climate change and biodiversity loss.

-- Investing in plant-based diets and alternative proteins is the most effective climate investment, yielding up to 3x more emission reductions per dollar than green buildings and 11x more than electric vehicles.
+- Investing in plant-based diets and alternative proteins is the most effective climate investment, yielding up to 3x more emission reductions per dollar than green buildings and 11x more than electric vehicles.9

 In short, growing Canada’s plant-based food sector across the supply chain benefits farmers, consumers, our health, the environment and the economy.